MicrosoftDocs/kaizala-docs.de-DE/Articles/Actions/KASClient/generated/classes/kasclient.kasformresponse.md

 Responder-ID

 ___
 <a id="respondername"></a>

 ###  <a name="respondername"></a>responderName

 **● responderName**: *`string`* = ""

-Respondername
+Name des Responders

 ___
 <a id="sendstatus"></a>

 ###  <a name="sendstatus"></a>sendStatus

 **● sendStatus**: *[KASFormMessageSendStatus](../enums/kasclient.kasformmessagesendstatus.md)* = KASFormMessageSendStatus.
 Unknown

-Sendestatus der Antwortnachricht
+Status der Antwortnachricht senden

 ___
 <a id="sendtime"></a>

 ###  <a name="sendtime"></a>Sendezeit

 **● Sendezeit**: *`number`* = 0

-Uhrzeit der Antwort Übermittlung
+Antwort Sende Zeit

 ___
 <a id="servertolocalasseturlmap"></a>

 ###  <a name="servertolocalasseturlmap"></a>serverToLocalAssetUrlMap

 **● serverToLocalAssetUrlMap**:*`object`*

-Eine Zuordnung für serverUrl für localUrl aller Bildanlagen an eine Antwort Dictionary<ServerUrl: String, LocalUrl: string>
+Eine Zuordnung für serverUrl gegen localUrl aller Bildanlagen zu einem Antwort Wörterbuch<serverUrl: String, localUrl: String>
 #### <a name="type-declaration"></a>Typdeklaration

 ___